fbpx

 IB HL Biology

 This two-year sequence prepares students for the IB Higher Level (HL) Biology exam.
 Lecture-format classes are combined with frequent experiments to investigate all major topics in the IB HL Biology curriculum.
 Information is covered in detail and at a fast pace.
 Nightly homework typically includes readings in the textbook, writing a lab report, studying for quizzes & tests, or completing analysis of scientific studies with data-based questions.
 The course includes an IB-style group research project.
 Students also design and conduct a fully independent biology research project which is required as part of the IB’s internal assessment.
 Students are required to complete a summer assignment in preparation for this class.
 This 5-mod course should be split over junior and senior years.
+Beginning in 2025-2026, students must take 2 mods of the course in their junior year and 3 mods in their senior year.

 Taking the external IB HL Biology exam is a requirement of this course.